noorudd-in/blog/README.md

 # Best Practices

-I have choose Astro over ReactJS and NextJS as articles are just bunch of statis pages.
+I have choose Astro over ReactJS and NextJS as articles are just bunch of static pages.
 With this, I have made sure to follow best practices and have met all the SEO requirements!

 ![Blog Screenshot](https://github.com/noorudd-in/blog/blob/main/src/images/Blog-Screenschot.png?raw=true)